visitscotland/vs-design-system/README.md

 - `yarn build:system:components`

-This script compiles the tokens (via theo) then compiles the design system assets into discrete chunks and generates a manifest.json file in the `dist/system-components` folder.
+This script compiles the tokens (via theo) then compiles the design system assets into discrete chunks and generates a manifest.json file in the `dist/` folder.
 The manifest.json file lists which of the generated assets are needed to include each Vue component and Vue store in another project.

 To include a component in another project:

 - Reference all the relevent assets for the component as listed in the manifest.json.
 - Register the component using the [`Vue.component()` function](https://vuejs.org/v2/guide/components-registration.html) or locally in another component/app.

-The build also creates a globalStyles module that contains any styles that need to applied site-wide, such as the Bootstrap reboot styles.
-The artefact for that module is output into the components folder along with the other components and stores.
+The build also creates a core module (consisting of core.js and core.css artefacts) that contains any styles that need to applied globally to all components, such as the Bootstrap reboot styles.
+To add JS to this module, include it in `src/utils/core.system-components.js`, which is the entry file for the core module.
+This entry file imports `src/styles/core.styles.scss`, so add any global Sass to that file.

 NOTE: An example webpack consuming package can be found in the `hippo/frontend` folder.